Wang-P/sidebar-menu/readme.md

 ## Sidebar menu

-Sidebar menu skeleton for dashboard based on bootstrap 4
+Sidebar menu is simple and fast skeleton for dashboard based on bootstrap 4

 ## Installation